lared-association/wallet/README.md

 ***
 ## Installation

-LaRed Wallet is available for Mac, Windows, Linux, and as a web application.
+LARED Wallet is available for Mac, Windows, Linux, and as a web application.

-1. Download LaRed Desktop Wallet from the releases section.
+1. Download LARED Desktop Wallet from the releases section.

 2. Launch the executable file and follow the installation instructions.